Posted: Dec 18, 2013 11:06 PM

-PENITAS, Texas (AP) The U.S. Border Patrol will evaluate the use of three helium-filled surveillance balloons along the Texas-Mexico border that were originally used by the Department of Defense in Iraq and Afghanistan.
+PENITAS, Texas (AP) The U.S. Border Patrol continues testing aerostats along the Texas-Mexico border that were originally used for surveillance by the Department of Defense.

 During a similar demonstration last year, an aerostat tethered 2,500 feet above the ground easily made out the make, model and color of vehicles a couple of miles away.
-Their infrared cameras are controlled by operators inside computer-filled shipping containers near where the balloons are anchored.
 Many of the devices were previously used in Iraq and Afghanistan to provide security around bases.

 The Border Patrol believes they could be similarly effective against human and drug trafficking above the challenging terrain of South Texas.
 The agency has tested similar systems along the border in Arizona.